christoschronopoulos/automatic-plant-watering-system/README.md

  This can be set up in the SETUP menu item.
 In R1 and R2 DURATION menu items the duration of the pumps operation can be set up.

 ## How to use it
 The code allows scheduling of the operation of two 5V submersible pumps connected to Arduino through two 5V Relays.
+Due to the fact that the operation of the DC motors is controlled by the relays makes the code very flexible in its potential applications.
+It can be used to schedule and perform automated control of any device connected to the relays, such as lighting, household appliances etc.

+> **IMPORTANT:** The relays must be suitable for the Input Voltage (e.g. 5V or 220V) to be used with defferent devices.
+For example, in this project 5V Relays are used together with 5V submersible pumps.
+However, if one would like to control a lamp or other household appliance **MUST** use 220V relays and with **EXTREME CAUTION**.

 ## User-defined characters
 For the purpose of this project I created new characters for the LCD 1602.